 The Department of Administration Office of Grants Management [OGM] [Policy 08-02: Rating Criteria for Competitive Grant Review \(PDF\)](#) sets up the expectation that grant programs intentionally show how the grant serves diverse populations, especially populations experiencing inequities or disparities.

 This grant program will prioritize:

-- Projects that demonstrate clear connections between urban agriculture and the community. - Projects that demonstrate new or continued community partnerships.
+- Projects that demonstrate clear connections between youth and urban agriculture. - Projects that demonstrate new or continued community partnerships.

 How to apply